UNIVERSE-DAO/UNIVERSE/BRANCHING-STRATEGY.md

 ## 🌱 Short-Lived Feature Branches

-These are created from the most relevant parent branch (`dev`, `infra1`, etc.), then merged back when complete.
+These branches are created from a relevant core branch (like `dev`, `infra1`, `identity`, etc.) and merged back when completed and reviewed.

 | Branch                     | Based on      | Purpose                                                   |
 |----------------------------|---------------|-----------------------------------------------------------|